This project is protected

 Desktop — density and control

 Schedule grid, request queue, coverage gaps, staff availability, templates, admin.
+Charge nurses live in this all day.
 One glance should answer: "Are we covered?"
+The old product had this — but scattered across disconnected pages with no shared IA.

 Nurse